Four reasons why Manchester United Erred by Sacking Jose Mourinho.

 On one side, there was agitation to play football in what many fans refer to as the Manchester united way (which to me is the Alex Ferguson way).
 Then there was wining trophies and grooming young talent.
 This has brought clouding in understanding what Manchester united is about.

-Jose Mourinho was the best manager for that task and the enormous job of rebuilding.
+Jose Mourinho was the best manager for the enormous job of rebuilding while competing with the best at the same time.
 He had proved in his first season, that he knew how to win.
 Glimpses of good football had been seen at the beginning of his second season.
 He simply needed time to consolidate.

 Playing good football doesn’t necessarily mean playing the Alex Ferguson way, or the Pep Guardiola way.
 It’s about an efficient balance between attacking and defending.
 Unless this can be accepted, Manchester united will continue hunting for the right manager, and stay far away from being a major European force for a while.